langlk/track-suggester/README.md

 ## Description

 _This is a quiz to help potential students determine what track would be best for them at Epicodus.
-After answering a short series of questions in an HTML form, it uses JavaScript to determine and display the recommended track._
+After the user answers a short series of questions via HTML forms, site uses JavaScript to determine and display the recommended track._

 ## Setup/Installation Requirements